underdogliu/underdogliu.github.io/content/papers/_index.md

 description: "Selected publications by year in reverse order"
 ---

+Below are selected papers.
 I have a [Google Scholar profile](https://scholar.google.com/citations?user=Xou0DaUAAAAJ&hl=zh-CN), including some works that are not here due to rather less amount of contributions (In Chinese, it's called "打酱油").

 -------------------
 ### 2025